Who we are

-Addressing global challenges – climate change, environmental hazards, the transition to green energy, and the need for sustainable resources – require a deep understanding of how our planet works.
-Earth Sciences provides the essential insights that underpin effective action, informed policy, and responsible innovation.
+Addressing global challenges – climate change, environmental hazards, the transition to green energy, and the need for sustainable resources – requires a deep understanding of how our planet works.
+Earth Sciences combines scientific thinking from across the natural sciences to develop understanding of our planet and support a more sustainable future.

-Cambridge is home to one of the world’s longest‑established Earth Sciences departments, yet our approach is anything but traditional.
-We work across disciplines, sectors, and borders to deliver high‑impact research with real‑world relevance.
+Cambridge is home to one of the world’s longest‑established Earth Sciences departments, yet our outlook is anything but traditional.
+Our researchers work across disciplines, sectors, and borders to produce high‑impact science with real‑world relevance.

-Ranked #1 in the UK in the latest Research Excellence Framework for our pioneering discovery science, we tackle critical issues including future energy systems, climate dynamics, sustainable resource development, and environmental risk.
-Our expertise spans geology, geophysics, geochemistry, mathematics, and more – creating a powerful platform for cutting‑edge, impactful research.
+Ranked first in the UK in the most recent Research Excellence Framework for the quality of our discovery‑led science, we address critical global challenges including future energy systems, climate dynamics, sustainable resource development, and environmental risk.
+Our expertise spans geology, geophysics, geochemistry, mathematics, and related fields, creating a uniquely integrative and collaborative research community that fosters creative thinking and rigorous scientific enquiry.

 Our teaching

-Postgraduate.
-Join Cambridge Earth Sciences for a PhD or Masters course, focussing on one research area, or through programmes such as Quantitative Climate and Environmental Science and Planetary Science and Life in the Universe.
+- Postgraduate: Join Cambridge Earth Sciences for a PhD or Masters course, focussing on one research area, or through cross-cutting programmes such as Quantitative Climate and Environmental Science and Planetary Science and Life in the Universe.

 Our Research